niyazhsnov/Poster-project-/README.md

+There are three pages here
+Home,Add Poster and Edit poster
 Using edit button on the cards u can edit default card values

 Using delete button on the cards u can delete card from site and also JSON server